• Skip to primary navigation

 Once you prepare this delicious Shrimp Tempura Roll, you’ll want to make at-home sushi nights a regular theme!

 I love to make sushi, and once you master the art of preparing the rice, everything else comes easily.
 You probably think rolling the sushi is the complicated part, but as long as you have a sushi mat, it’s simple.
 Forming this shrimp tempura roll is oddly satisfying, especially if you like some crunch in your sushi, which comes from the deep-fried shrimp.
-And let me tell you, paired with the creaminess of the avocado, it makes for one delicious bite!
+And let me tell you, paired with the creaminess of the avocado, it makes for one of my favorite bites!

 I only make shrimp tempura rolls at home when I feel motivated to make a gluten-free batter, which isn’t often.
 So, although I make this recipe for others, I use plain cooked shrimp in my own roll.